carlostobon/blog-posts/gradient-descent/index.md

-When you're dealing with a complex model you may be forced to use a small $\alpha$, at least one really close to zero; working with small alphas will lead to a high computational cost, however, regular computers are powerfull enough to tackle this kind of tasks.
+When you're dealing with a complex model you may be forced to use a small $\alpha$, at least one really close to zero; working with small alphas will lead to a high computational cost, however, regular computers are powerful enough to tackle this kind of tasks.

 ### Gradient-descent step by step